-- In accordance with IFRS 17, groups of insurance contracts are automatically eligible for the premium allocation approach ('PAA') measurement model, if every contract within the group has a coverage period of 12 months or less.
-For groups with contracts having a coverage period of more than 12 months, prior to opting for the PAA, IFRS 17 requires the company to consider whether or not it reasonably expects that the liability for remaining coverage under the PAA would produce a result that does not differ materially from the general measurement model ('GMM'). - Under IFRS 17, the GMM requires entities to measure an insurance contract at initial recognition at the total of the fulfillment cash flows and the contractual service margin. - Under both models, the fulfillment cash flows will be calculated on a best estimate basis and will be remeasured on a current basis at each reporting period.
-Cashflows may also need to be discounted (subject to certain conditions laid down in the standard) and the statement of financial position will also include a risk margin. - Insurance revenue, and therefore profit, will be recognised over the coverage period and the components of the income statement and statement of financial position will change as compared to current practice under IFRS 4.
+In accordance with IFRS 17, groups of insurance contracts or reinsurance contracts are automatically eligible for the premium allocation approach ('PAA') measurement model, if every contract within the group has a coverage period of 12 months or less.
+For groups with contracts having a coverage period of more than 12 months, prior to opting for the PAA, IFRS 17 requires the company to consider whether or not it reasonably expects that the liability for remaining coverage under the PAA would produce a result that does not differ materially from the general measurement model ('GMM').

+- Under IFRS 17, the GMM requires entities to measure an insurance contract or reinsurance contract at initial recognition at the total of the fulfilment cash flows and the contractual service margin. - Under both models, the fulfilment cash flows will be calculated on a best estimate basis and will be remeasured on a current basis at each reporting period.
+Cashflows may also need to be discounted (subject to certain conditions laid down in the standard) and the statement of financial position will also include a risk adjustment.